laurakcleve/terrain-blog/content/blog/cave-entrance-part-1/index.md

 ![first-magnets](first-magnets.jpg)

 For the front piece of the arch, I wanted to split it into 7 'blocks'.
 I traced around the arch onto some paper, and then used a protractor to mark the angles and draw the lines between them.
-Then I laid the arch back onto the paper and transfered the marks onto the edges of the foam.
+Then I laid the arch back onto the paper and transferred the marks onto the edges of the foam.

 ![arch-degree-calculations](arch-degree-calculations.jpg)